 How Each Drug Works

 Orforglipron is not a peptide.
 It is a synthetic small molecule that activates the GLP-1 receptor through a mechanism called biased signaling.
-Traditional GLP-1 peptides (semaglutide, liraglutide, the GLP-1 portion of tirzepatide) are chains of amino acids that stomach acid destroys.
+Traditional GLP-1 peptides (semaglutide, liraglutide, and the GLP-1 portion of tirzepatide) are chains of amino acids that stomach acid destroys within minutes.
 Orforglipron survives the stomach because it is not made of amino acids.

 Think of the difference like a key and a lockpick.
-A peptide GLP-1 agonist is a custom-cut key that fits the receptor lock perfectly but melts in acid.
+A peptide GLP-1 agonist is a custom-cut key that fits the receptor lock precisely but dissolves in acid.
 Orforglipron is a lockpick that opens the same lock but is made of steel.
-It works more slowly and opens the lock slightly differently (biased signaling), but it survives conditions that destroy keys.
+It works through a slightly different binding mechanism (biased signaling), but it survives conditions that destroy peptide keys.

 The half-life of 29 to 49 hours requires daily dosing, compared to tirzepatide's 5-day half-life that allows weekly injection.
 Orforglipron targets only the GLP-1 receptor.
 It does not activate GIP (NEJM, 2023).